If you've ever visited or lived in Manhattan, NYC, chances are good that you've taken this beautiful city in America for granted.

-For those of you who are looking to explore this great city, here’s a list to help you get the most enjoyment out of your trip.
+For those of you who are looking to explore this great city, here's a list of the top 10 things to do in Manhattan, to help you get the most enjoyment out of your trip.

 This is a respite from the concrete of the city, and people from all over the world come to visit it each year.
 At 843 acres, you'll never see the same part of the park twice.
 It's designed to be pastoral as well as formal and perfect for pictures.
 The best way to see the whole park without exhausting yourself is by taking Central Park tour.